There is a much greater onus on legal professionals to stay safe online in a personal capacity.

 This is an area which we have written about extensively on our blog and our warning remains as relevant and urgent as it did when we previously published advice on successful password management (read more here and here).

-Create the most complex passwords you can for each site you visit and make sure to change them regularly.
+Create the most complex passwords you can for each site you visit.
 We appreciate that this is easier than it sounds and there are now apps called “password managers” which automatically provide you with a superior level of security – you should investigate LastPass, Sticky Password, Dashlane, or KeePass.

 Multi-factor authentication (MFA) is becoming an increasingly popular security option for solicitors’ practices and barristers’ chambers.
 MFA requires that you verify your identity in a number of different ways, including bio-metrically with the used of fingerprint reading.
 Sprout IT offers MFA as part of our product offering.